-Protected Management Frames (PMF), according to the 802.11w standard, is a security feature that protects unicast and multicast management frames from being intercepted and changed for malicious purposes.
+- 8. Optionally, enable 802.11w Protected Management Frames (PMF). - Protected Management Frames (PMF), according to the 802.11w standard, is a security feature that protects unicast and multicast management frames from being intercepted and changed for malicious purposes.
 The type of authentication that you select determines if this feature is mandatory, optional, or disabled.
-You can also set it manually.

-- Mandatory: This option requires devices to use PMF.
+You can also set it manually. - Mandatory: This option requires devices to use PMF.
 Devices that do not support PMF cannot connect to the WiFi network.
 If you select Enhanced Open authentication, WPA3 Personal authentication, or WPA3 Enterprise authentication, the radio button for PMF is set to Mandatory, and you cannot change it. - Optional: This option lets the AP automatically activate PMF based on whether devices can support PMF.
 If you select WPA3/WPA2 Personal authentication, the radio button for PMF is set to Optional, but you can change it. - Disable: This option disables PMF.
 If you select Open, WPA2 Personal, WPA2/WPA Personal, or WPA2 Enterprise authentication, the radio button for PMF is set to Disabled, but you can change it (except for Open authentication). - 9.
-Optionally, enable Multi Pre-Shared Key (PSK), which lets you segregate the WiFi network into different VLANs, each accessible with a unique passphrase.

-Multi PSK is supported only if the WiFi security is WPA2 Personal or WPA2/WPA Personal.

-In a way, Multi PSK lets you create different sub WiFi networks on the WiFi network that you are setting up.
+Optionally, enable Multi Pre-Shared Key (PSK), which lets you segregate the WiFi network into different VLANs, each accessible with a unique passphrase. - Multi PSK is supported only if the WiFi security is WPA2 Personal or WPA2/WPA Personal. - In a way, Multi PSK lets you create different sub WiFi networks on the WiFi network that you are setting up.

 Although you can also configure this feature while you set up a WiFi network, this feature is more complex and therefore described separately.
-For more information, see Set up Multi PSK for a WiFi network on page 69.
+For more information, see Set up Multi PSK for a WiFi network on page 80.

 - 10. Optionally, disable the WiFi broadcast or set up a WiFi activity schedule by selecting one of the following radio buttons: - Always ON: When you set up an SSID, you are creating a new VAP.
 By default, the new VAP is enabled and the Always ON radio button is selected. - Always OFF: Select this radio button to set up the SSID but temporarily disable the VAP. - Custom: Select this radio button to set up a broadcast schedule.
 An icon displays to the right of the radio button.
 Do the following: - a.
-Click the icon next to the radio button.

-b.
-Either select a predefined time from the Preset menu or select custom time blocks by clicking the time blocks.

-A blue color for a time block indicates that the VAP will be enabled (on).
-A gray color for a time block indicates that the VAP will be disabled (off).

-c.
-Click the Done button.
+Click the icon next to the radio button. - A pop-up window displays. - b.
+Either select a predefined time from the Preset menu or select custom time blocks by clicking the time blocks. - A blue color for a time block indicates that the VAP will be enabled (on).
+A gray color for a time block indicates that the VAP will be disabled (off). - c.
+Click the Done button. - The pop-up window closes.

 For each SSID, you can create a single custom schedule.
 In that schedule, for each day from 12:00 a.m. to the next day 12:00 a.m., you specify the time or times that the VAP is disabled.
+You can schedule a maximum of three events for a single day.